english-blog/english-blog.github.io/_posts/2011-01-26-who-moved-my-cheese-spencer-johnson-book-review.md

 **Hem** - Who denies and resists the change all the time
 **Haw** - Who learns to adapt to the change.

 One fine day, there is no cheese and all four have to venture into the unknown (the maze) to find new cheese.
 How these four characters react to that change?.
 End of story.
-A story as simple as a bedtime story to a kid.
+A story, as simple as a bedtime story to a kid.
 The baseline of the story is that "Change" is good for all walks of life.
 So, enjoy the journey into the unknown (life).

-But, whats so unique in this story is the characterization.
+But, what's so unique in this story is the characterization.
 We, every one of us falls into one of these four characters or a mix of these characters in different areas of life.
 When the story unfolds, we get a lot of inspirational quotes from the author.
 In one instance, Hem says "*I want my own Cheese back and I am not going to change until I get what I want*" even when she knows that there is no cheese in store.
 The one meant more to me is this...

 > The Quicker You Let Go Of Old Cheese, The Sooner You Can Enjoy New Cheese